 Let them rest for 5 minutes.

-This technique will work for all sizes of pork chops.
+This technique will work for all sizes of pork chops as well as pork tenderloins.
 Preheat your Sous Vide water to 136 degrees Fahrenheit.
 Place your pork chops in freezer-safe ziplock bags and lower them into the water when the temperature reads 136 degrees Fahrenheit.
 Cook them for one hour and remove them from the bags to a plate lined with paper towels.
 Pat the chops dry and heat a pan over medium-high heat with a tablespoon or two of vegetable oil.
 When the oil is shimmering, brown the pork chops for 1 to 2 minutes on each side.
 Let them rest 5 minutes, then serve.